 Look no further if you are trying to discover out how to make an iced white chocolate mocha.
 In this recipe, I explain how to prepare an iced white mocha nearly identical to the one served at Starbucks.

-If you are unfamiliar with an iced white chocolate mocha, it is an espresso-based chocolate beverage.
+It is an espresso-based chocolate beverage if you are unfamiliar with an iced white chocolate mocha.
 Served hot or over ice, this white chocolate and black espresso combination are astonishing.
 You are in luck if you like dark chocolate versus white.
 The dark chocolate variation of this drink is Starbucks Café Mocha.
 The Peppermint Mocha is a popular variant of this cafe staple.
-You can count on it to reappear on the Starbucks menu every Christmas season.
+You can count on it appearing on the Starbucks menu every Christmas season.
+There are actually 41 Peppermint Drinks At Starbucks.

 Let me now demonstrate how Starbucks creates an Iced White Chocolate Mocha and how you may make a copycat version at home.